 |Wednesdays – South Tip and Beach Creek

-Walk begins in the maritime forest and explores the south tip beach, including a stop at the newly constructed wildlife observation tower for a view of the marshes of Beach Creek.
+Walk begins in the maritime forest and explores the south tip beach, including a stop at wildlife observation tower for a view of the marshes of Beach Creek.
 A great area for birds.
 Meets at the St. Andrews Picnic Area parking lot on the south end of the island, near rest rooms.

 |Fridays – South Dunes Picnic Area

 Walk follows the dune boardwalk to the beach, perfect for beachcombers.
 Meets at South Dunes Picnic Area parking lot, immediately south of the Hampton Inn and Suites.

 At 4-H Tidelands Nature Center, we encourage learning by doing.
 Our seasoned educators encourage excitement and wonder of the natural world as we explore island ecosystems.
 Join us for an engaging, hands-on, educational experience and discover Jekyll’s coastal environment.
 Tentative Schedule Noted Below: (check back in May 2024 for any updates)